oepres/angularclient/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Tested under

+ - Lubuntu 20.04
+ - Node.js v16.9.1
+ - npm 7.21.1
+ - Angular CLI 12.2.6

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Credentials

-This code is based on [Building a Web Application with Spring Boot and Angular](https://www.baeldung.com/spring-boot-angular-web) and was customized by [Oleg Evdakov](http://evdakov.de)
+This code is based on [Building a Web Application with Spring Boot and Angular](https://www.baeldung.com/spring-boot-angular-web).
+It  was made runnable and customized by [Oleg Evdakov](http://evdakov.de)